Skip To Content

 Title/Escrow

 Title is a legal term for a bundle of rights in a piece of property in which a party may own either a legal interest or an equity interest.
 The rights in the bundle may be separated and held by different parties.
+A commercial title professional serves as a neutral party that works on behalf of the transacting parties to ensure that the title of the property is clear and free of encumbrances.

 Escrow is the holding of funds for proper disbursement.
 Escrow managers receive and disburse money or documents on behalf of another party on conditions agreed to by the transacting parties.